Home

 Real Estate Closing Inspections

-Rusty Taylor, Katie Davidson and Zack Taylor are certified by the Virginia Pest Management Association to perform real estate closing inspections.
+Rusty Taylor and Rob Donnelly are certified by the Virginia Pest Management Association to perform real estate closing inspections.
 We are also an affiliate member of the Williamsburg Area Association of Realtors and perform many inspections for the local realtors in Williamsburg.
 This inspection includes checking for Wood Destroying Insects and Wood Destroying Organisms (rot fungi).
 An inspection for a real estate closing generally must be done within thirty days of closing.
 If you are interested in sheduling a closing inspection please call us or fill out the information below so we may contact you.
 There is a new Wood Destroying Insect Report that must be used for Real Estate Closing Inspections.
 Plesae find below some these major changes and how it may affect the closing.
 If you do not hear from us within 24 hours please call our office number listed in the contact us section.

 Agents Name